RIPP3R1337/ProducerStash-Scraper/README.md

 It scans all url pages (as of currently what the website has to offer) and then proceeds to save those urls in a .txt files.
 Running the second python script will also scrape the mega download links from the website.

-You could edit the script yourself too if the website has got more content.
+You could edit the script yourself too to your own liking.
 I'll probably update this till i can't or for when the website goes down.
 There might be a possibility that when it goes down the MEGA files go with it (But lets hope it wont)

 **Q: Why did you make this?**
 - **A: Because i wanted the download links before the website might face a DMCA.
 Probably wont but you never know:)**